The Fear of loss and the Need to Trust!😠 betrayal wound

 For a controlling person, a intimate relationship doesn’t mean much without loyalty.
 Thus, when separation occurs, it will be perceived as a serious failure.
 This implies that he failed to maintain control of the relationship.
 He can also delay leaving the other for fear of being criticized for having betrayed his partner.
 But he will accuse him/her of betrayal if he is the one left behind.

 It can be difficult for him to make choices and make important decisions… Long-term commitments represent uncertainty and possible loss of control.
 Thus, he may refuse to commit seriously to a relationship, for fear of separation or betrayal.
 He can even attract partners who themselves are reluctant to commit.
-For some, adultery is not a problem… Provided you can control the situation!
+For some, adultery is not a problem… Provided THEY can control the situation!

 On the parenting side, it may happen that he develops an exclusive affection with his child; often out of emotional lack in their own relationship or out of a need to control a loved one to achieve loyalty.
 The child may develop a feeling of emotional loyalty… Turning into a difficulty to commit later on in intimate relationships.